 Early Childhood Education, Education policy, Parent-child interactions, School readiness, Social inequality

-Gerilyn is currently a Ph.D Student in the Department of Human Development and Family Sciences at the University of Delaware and a Research Assistant at the Delaware Institute for Excellence in Early Childhood.
-Gerilyn’s research interests include school readiness, the transition to kindergarten, and young children’s access to culturally diverse, high-quality early care and education, with an emphasis on the evaluation and development of state- and federal-level early childhood policies.
+Gerilyn is currently a Ph.D Candidate in the Department of Human Development and Family Sciences at the University of Delaware and a Research Assistant at the Delaware Institute for Excellence in Early Childhood.
+Broadly, Gerilyn’s research interests are in early childhood policy, with specific focus on investigating and evaluating the influence of federal, state, and local policies on children’s experiences with early care and education.
+Gerilyn’s research focuses on three primary lines of scholarly work: 1) publicly funded early care and education experiences (including Head Start, State and Local Pre-Kindergarten, and programs that serve children receiving child care subsidies); 2) the transition to kindergarten; and 3) children’s experiences and outcomes associated with early childhood programs.
 Gerilyn comes to the University of Delaware with a Bachelor of Arts degree from the University of California, San Diego in both Sociology and History, a Master of Arts degree in Sociology from the George Washington University, and a Master of Education degree in Early Childhood from The University of Nevada, Las Vegas.
 Previously, Gerilyn taught pre-kindergarten in the Head Start and charter school setting and served as a Head Start center director, instructional coach, and education leader.
 Gerilyn hopes to attain a career in academia, where she will continue to conduct research and deliver instruction at the university level.

 - Slicker, G. & Hustedt, J.T.
 (In press).
 Children’s School Readiness in Socioeconomically Diverse Pre-K Classrooms.
 Early Child Development and Care.